 The Tairāwhiti Interprofessional Education (TIPE) programme began in 2012 and brings senior pre-registration students from different health disciplines together to learn with, from and about each other while gaining clinical experience in rural New Zealand.
 The programme is based in Tairāwhiti (Gisborne) with a satellite programme in Wairoa.
 Tairāwhiti is the remote eastern-most region of the North Island of New Zealand

-- Eastern Institute of Technology – nursing and social work
+- Eastern Institute of Technology – nursing

 - Otago Polytechnic – occupational therapy

-- AUT - paramedicine
+- Auckland University of Technology – paramedicine

 - Massey University – speech language therapy